Aggregate-Intellect/maven-course/assignments/week_03/README.md

 Ensure that all dependencies are correctly listed and that the graph points to the appropriate workflow definition in `agent.py`.

-### 5. Install Required Dependencies
+### 7. Install Required Dependencies

-Navigate to the `proposal-generation-agent` folder and install the necessary Python packages using `requirements.txt`.
+Navigate to the `proposal-and-roi-generation-agent` folder and install the necessary Python packages using `requirements.txt`.

 ```bash
 pip install -r requirements.txt